lytics/ios-sdk/README.md

 ## Installation

-You can add the Lytics SDK to an Xcode project by addint it as a package dependency.
+You can add the Lytics SDK to an Xcode project by adding it as a package dependency.

 1. From the **File** menu, select **Add Packages...**
 2. Enter `https://github.com/lytics/ios-sdk` into the package repository URL text field and click **Add Package**